Aotokitsuruya

 11end

-But we also need to consider this way may not a good idea in some complex system.
+But you also need to consider this way may not a good idea in some complex system.

-This is another topic when we use the form object or service object to refactor our code.
-We may reduce the duplicate code but cause our system to slow down or new hidden bug we didn’t know about it.
+This is another topic when you use the form object or service object to refactor the code.
+You may reduce the duplicate code but cause the system to slow down or new hidden bug you didn’t know about it.

 Conclusion